 Let's invoke this API.

-Click on the API, then go to its API Console tab.
+Click on the API, then go to its API Console tab and expand the GET method.

-Expand the GET method and click Try it out.
-Provide the required parameters and click Execute to invoke the API.
-For example,
+Give values to the parameters and click Try it out to invoke the API.

 Note the response that appears in the API Console.
 As we used a valid phone number in this example, the response returns as valid.